Wanna conquer clutter? Grab a FREE 15-minute challenge printable!

 Again, mark page numbers and log in your index.

-This post covers migration on a larger scale (think when you have a new notebook), but understanding the thought process can help you for a smaller scale transfer from month to month.
-Check out this post on the simple steps how to do this. (via Kalyn Brooke)
+This post covers migration on a larger scale (think when you have a new notebook), but understanding the thought process can help you for a smaller scale transfer from month to month. (via Kalyn Brooke)

 6. Continue as you please.